Overview

 Then create your first role and run the three-command example above.

-Use the guide when you want the standard setup.
-Use a use case when you already know the basic workflow and need help with one specific problem.
+Use the main guide when you want the normal setup.
+Use a focused page when you need help with one specific problem.